jbs4bmx/HoltzmanShield/README.md

 ## Installation
 ### How to Install this Mod.
-"[SPT]" = Your SPT-AKI folder path
+"[SPT]" = Your SPT folder path
    1. Extract the contents of the zip file into the root of your [SPT] folder.
-      - That's the same location as "Aki.Server.exe" and "Aki.Launcher.exe".
+      - That's the same location as "SPT.Server.exe" and "SPT.Launcher.exe".
    2. Edit the Config to adjust the values to your likeing.
-   3. Start Aki.Server.exe and wait until it fully loads.
+   3. Start SPT.Server.exe and wait until it fully loads.
-   4. Start Aki.Launcher.exe but do not launch the game.
+   4. Start SPT.Launcher.exe but do not launch the game.
    5. Run the cache cleaner found in the launcher's settings menu.
    6. Now you can launch the game and profit.

-## Common Questions
+### Common Questions
    1. Where do I report bugs found with the current version of the mod?
       - You can report bugs for the current version of this mod here: [HS Mod Page](https://hub.sp-tarkov.com/files/file/488-holtzman-shield/).
    2. Why can't I see the different prefab for the armband?
       - Make sure you only have one of the options set to true.
 The remaining prefab options should be false.
       - Before you launch the game, be sure to clear (delete) the cache files.

 ## Configuration Guide
 Edit '.\config.jsonc' file as desired. <br>